THE DIVINE FIRE

 We must walk by faith in God.
 If we draw back from the Divine dealings we are faced with destruction.

-But we are not of them who draw back unto perdition; but of them that believe to the saving of the soul.
+But we are not of those who draw back to perdition [destruction], but of those who believe to the saving of the soul.
 (Hebrews 10:39)

 The Salvation Reserved for the Last Days